Karl-Friedrich Bonhoeffer: Involvement in the Nazi nuclear programme

+Post-WW2 career

+He stayed in Leipzig after its capture by US Army in April 1945 and subsequent transfer to the projected Soviet occupation zone in July 1945.
+In the spring of 1946, he turned down a job offer at the University of Göttingen due to increasing tensions between western and eastern zones, and having made a visit to west Germany complained in a letter to Heisenberg that physicists in the western zone had written off their colleagues in the east.

+He became a professor for physical chemistry at the University of Berlin in 1947.
+Bonhoeffer was also director of the Kaiser Wilhelm Institute for physical and electrochemistry (now the Fritz Haber Institute of the MPG).

 In 1949, he was appointed director of the Max Planck Institute for Physical Chemistry in Göttingen.
 The institute was restructured long after his death in 1971 and is now the Max Planck Institute for Biophysical Chemistry in Göttingen, also known as the Karl-Friedrich Bonhoeffer Institute.

 Research

 In 1929 Bonhoeffer, together with Paul Harteck, discovered the spin isomers of hydrogen, orthohydrogen and parahydrogen.

 He died in Göttingen in 1957 at the age of 58.